 I’ve just finished yet another iteration of the tooling I use to prevent myself from walking away from my desk without my YubiKey, which I previously described here.
 I’ve decided at this point it time to release the code somewhere a bit more robustly than in a blog posting, so I’ve published it on Github.… Read More »

+[This is obsolete.
+My improved code is now in Github.]
 [The technique in this article supersedes my earlier “How I remember my YubiKey, take two” how-to; I explain at the bottom of this article what was wrong with my earlier technique and why this new technique is better.]
-I’ve recently started using a YubiKey NEO for two-factor authentication for sites that support it.1 Because I… Read More »
+I’ve recently started using a YubiKey NEO… Read More »

 How I avoid forgetting my YubiKey at work or at home using Tasker and AutoNotification from João Dias on Android, and systemd, udev and Notify from Kevin Bedi on Linux.

 [The technique described here is obsolete.
 Please see this update.]
 I’ve recently started using a YubiKey NEO for two-factor authentication for sites that support it.1 Because I am using my YubiKey for more and more sites, I tend to leave it plugged in whenever I am in front of a computer for an extended period… Read More »

 A legitimate email from AT&T does its level best to masquerade as a phishing email.